apache/incubator-ponymail/aaa_examples/README.md

 # AAA Examples
-This directory contains example AAA libraries for various use cases.
+This directory contains example AAA (Authentication, Authorization and Access) libraries for various use cases.
 These script will require that `site/api/lib/config.lua` has one or more OAuth providers specified as authorities, as such:

 ~~~
 ...,